-So far I've made well over 50+ custom plushies of all kinds, in all shapes and sizes ^_^
+So far I've made well over a hundred custom plushies of all kinds, in all shapes and sizes ^_^

 How did you learn to make plushies?

-I had some basic experience with a sewing machine when I started.
+I had some basic experience with a sewing machine when I started (-thanks mom!).
 I learned a lot from looking at other patterns, mainly the ones from Valleyviolet.
 I've looked up various youtube videos, for example on how to do a proper invisible ladder stitch to close the plush from the outside.